Midges tracked by new Indian Bluetongue Vector Network

 "This information will then be used as an early warning system to predict major outbreaks of bluetongue in the future and drive vaccination programmes.
 In addition, we are also examining low cost methods that can be used to control midges that could be employed by subsistence farmers who cannot afford vaccines," she explained.

 Dr Carpenter is confident that the findings gleaned from the IBVNet, will be beneficial in the global battle to tackle bluetongue virus.

-Additional information on IBVNet is available at the following website: www.ibvnet.com .
+Additional information is available on the IBVNet website.

 Tags: animal health data innovation The Pirbright Institute video news